 - Take a class; cooking classes are huge fun for foodies and photography classes are ideal when your backdrop is Paris.

-- Take a tour, Paris by Mouth offers superb tasting tours, the Antiques Diva will guide you through the Marche aux Puces, or what about a scavenger hunt at the Louvre?
+- Take a trip, Paris by Mouth offers superb tasting trips, the Antiques Diva will guide you through the Marche aux Puces, or what about a scavenger hunt at the Louvre?

 - If all else fails, go see a movie.
 I do this on nights when I’m exhausted but still would like to get out and yet I’m not interested in a big meal.
 Paris has so many cinemas, many of which play English language (version original) movies.
 La Pagode is one of the most unique theatres you’ll ever enter.